aaronriekenberg/rust-parallel/README.md

 ### Small demo of 5 echo commands.

-Using command line arguments mode we can run 5 echo commands:
+Using command line arguments mode we can run 5 echo commands.

+With `-j5` all commands run in parallel, with `-j1` commands run sequentially.

 ```
 $ rust-parallel -j5 -c echo ::: hi there how are you